-A great route which can be extended or decreased to suit, the Ashton Canal walk begins in New Islington by the tram stop, before veering off through Fairfield and ending at Ashton-under-Lyne – where the route then begins the Huddersfield Narrow route.
+A great route that can be extended or decreased to suit, the Ashton Canal walk begins in New Islington by the tram stop, before veering off through Fairfield and ending at Ashton-under-Lyne – where the route then begins the Huddersfield Narrow route.
 In addition to this walk, those starting at New Islington can also take the route towards Rochdale, which will take them through Ancoats, Middleton and to Rochdale – where the route extends through Yorkshire spots such as Hebden Bridge, back round through Huddersfield and into Manchester via Ashton.
 Naturally, that particular route would suit avid cyclists better – however, the beauty of it is you can stop and turn back at any point.

 4. Bridgewater Canal

 One of the most fantastic canal walks near Manchester as the route ends at The Green in Worsley (which is incredibly pretty!), the Bridgewater Canal runs through much of Greater Manchester – with walkers able to stroll alongside it from the city centre right through to Salford.
 This particular route spans 7 miles (so great for those looking for a proper day of it), beginning at Old Trafford before leading you down by the Kellogg’s factory, right through Trafford until Worsley.
 Parts of it are fairly industrial, however, the final destination is well worth it for a fab roast at George’s.